Board of Directors

-- Marisol Peña, BSW, Office Manager/Interpreter.
+- Marisol Peña, BSW, Office Manager.
 Before Marisol began her journey with The Sky Center, she was born and raised in the heart of the valley in Española, NM and graduated from Española Valley High School.
 Her passion for sports led her to continue her education at New Mexico Highlands University in Las Vegas, NM.
 Upon graduating with a Bachelors in Social Work, she began as an interpreter for the The Sky Center’s free family counseling.
 She quickly moved into her essential role as Office Manager and supervises a team of interpreters while overseeing grant requirements for the many programs.
-She is passionate about working with immigrant families and assuring that all youth in need have easy access to services.
+She is passionate about working with undocumented families and assuring that all youth in need have easy access to services.
 Her hobbies include traveling, watching Netflix and sports.

-- Holly Davis Borrero, LMHC, LAMFT, Natural Helpers Coordinator and Clinician, fell in love with the Sky Center model and mission as a graduate intern (2017-2018) and post-graduate studies therapist (2018-2019).
+- Holly Davis Borrero, LMHC, LAMFT, Natural Helpers Coordinator, fell in love with the Sky Center model and mission as a graduate intern (2017-2018) and post-graduate studies therapist (2018-2019).
 Most recently, Holly has stepped into the roles of clinician and educational trainer (Natural Helpers, suicide prevention, intervention & resiliency) at the Sky Center.
 Her admiration of the Natural Helpers program began in 1986 when she was identified in high school by her peers and teachers as a Natural Helper.
 In addition to working at the Sky Center, Holly enjoys a small private practice and expanding her extensive volunteer experience in end-of-life-care.
 In her free time, Holly enjoys exploring the edges of awareness through her long-standing meditation practice.
 An avid outdoors person, she hikes to hot springs with her husband and dogs, runs half-marathons on trails, and walks across countries, like England, Scotland, Jordan, and Lebanon.
 Holly is a lifetime learner who reads voraciously, travels, consciously deepens friendships, and enjoys the meditative and creative practice of kintsugi.

 The Sky Center Clinical Supervisors